History of homosexuality in American film: Modern-day film

 Gaston and LeFou in the 1991 film Beauty and the Beast and Jafar from the 1992 film Aladdin were created by a gay animator named Andreas Deja, and sang music by Howard Ashman, who was also gay.
 The fact that Deja had also worked on Scar in The Lion King and the titular character in Hercules, for example, has been discussed as an influence on the development of some Disney characters.
 This queer coding, however, had its disadvantages, with networks not wanting to show overt representation.
 Rebecca Sugar argued that it is "really heavy" for a kid to only exist "as a villain or a joke" in an animated series.
 In 2011, Deja told news.com.au Disney would have a "family that has two dads or two mums" if they find the "right kind of story with that kind of concept."
 However, other critics criticized such queer-coded villains as contributing to "homophobic discourse" and equating queerness with evil itself.
 In 1995, the British animated short film Achilles depicted Achilles and Patroclus in a same-sex relationship.
 The film was a landmark in gay representation in animation.

 Outside of independent films or films made primarily for a gay audience, this trend did not really change in America until Ang Lee's Brokeback Mountain (2005), which was a major benchmark in modern gay cinema.
 It was one of the first major motion pictures to feature a love story with two leading homosexual roles.
-The film provided a new mainstream outlook of homosexuality on film and in society.
+The film provided a new mainstream outlook of homosexuality on film and in society and drew large critical acclaim, earning 8 nominations and taking home the awards for Directing, Music, and Writing (Adapted Screenplay).
 Other films such as Monster (2003), Milk (2008) and Carol (2015) all feature famous actors and actresses portraying homosexual characters searching for love and happiness in oppressive societies.